alchemy-fullstack-js-spring-2018/bitmap-transformer/LAB2.md

   * Creates the header (async)
   * Passes that to BitmapTransformer along with filename
   * Returns promise that resolves to bitmapTransformer instance
 * `transform`
   * Change signature:
       * First parameter is array of transform fns
       * second paramter is output filename to write to!
-  * Create write stream of output filename
+  * createWriteStream of output filename
       * Copy the file up to image pixels into write stream!
-(Use limited `readFile`)
+      * (HINT: Use `fs.read` and `Buffer.alloc`)
   * Use `filename` to createReadStream (HINT: start at offset)
   * Read chunks (do the math! - test with `highWaterMark`)
   * Write transformed chunks to write stream
+  * End writeStream on readStream close
   * Return promise that fires when done!

 ### Rubric:
 * Bitmap Header